the-mvm/the-mvm.github.io/_posts/2024-01-02-A-generic-tensor-library-for-dotnet.md

 In contrast, `Vector<T>` is deficient in low-level operations, which is used for vectorization.
 As a result, the scope of vectorized operations is constrained to its existing API.
 Contributions to introduce new operations or vectorize existing ones are highly encouraged.

+For enhanced tensor features and improved performance with GPU utilization, consider exploring alternative libraries such as [TorchSharp](https://github.com/dotnet/TorchSharp).

 > I view `System.Numerics.Tensors` as an exemple of achieving "clean code" without compromising significant performance.
 It's crucial to grasp how compilers handle your code and understand the system's execution.
 I also recommend exploring my related post, "[A 12% improvement, easily obtained, is never considered marginal -- Donald Knuth](https://aalmada.github.io/Performance-optimizations.html)."